DDeShon/2d-js-platformer/README.md

 This is going to be a 2d side-scroller

 This is a 2d platformer game, created in JavaScript and modeled after side-scrolling platformer games from the 90's (similar to Donkey Kong Country).
 I am currently creating custom assets to replace the temporary art assets.
-This is a potential first game for Axora the Axolotl.
+This is a candidate for the potential first game for Axora the Axolotl.